-- 84. The broadened scope of CAREC 2030 provides new space for development partners to engage with the region in the five operational clusters for policy and capacity building support as well as investment projects.
+85. The broadened scope of CAREC 2030 provides new space for development partners to engage with the region in the five operational clusters for policy and capacity building support as well as investment projects.
 Development partners, both existing and new, could assume lead roles in the various areas, sectors, and subsectors based on their comparative advantages; and incubate new ideas and projects.
-Institutional procedures will be streamlined to facilitate development partners' membership and role in CAREC. - 85.
-Development partners will be invited to co-chair SOMs on rotation to promote their active engagement in CAREC.
-In addition, a CAREC Development Partners' Forum could be convened from time to time to have a dialogue among development partners on strategic and operational matters related to the CAREC Program. - 86.
-Development partners shall also be invited to second staff to the CAREC Secretariat on short-term and long-term assignments to support CAREC 2030.
-Greater transparency and enhanced information sharing among development partners will be ensured.
+Institutional procedures will be streamlined to facilitate development partners' membership and role in CAREC.

+86. Development partners will be invited to co-chair SOMs on rotation to promote their active engagement in CAREC.
+In addition, a CAREC Development Partners' Forum could be convened from time to time to have a dialogue among development partners on strategic and operational matters related to the CAREC Program.